 You might be wondering what to expect and what you’ll need while online with these consoles.
 For the Xbox One, you’ll need an Xbox Live membership to play multiplayer games.
 It costs $60 annually but also grants you access to two free games a month with the Xbox Games with Gold program, which can be played indefinitely with an active subscription.

 For Nintendo Switch, you’ll need to subscribe to the Nintendo Switch Online service.
 It costs $20 for a full year, $8 for three months, and $4 for a single month, and a family membership plan can also be purchased for $35 a year so that multiple accounts can take advantage of the online subscription on the same Switch system.

 It’s important to note that for online gaming, Xbox Live has voice chat, party systems, and social elements to connect with friends.
 The Switch features a far less robust version of these services, and all in-game chat requires a dedicated mobile app.

 Since the Switch doubles as a portable console, battery life is of the utmost concern.
-The Switch lasts anywhere between 2.5 and 6 hours on a full charge, with demanding games like The Legend of Zelda: Breath of the Wild capable of running for roughly 3 hours.
+The Switch lasts anywhere between 2.5 and six hours on a full charge, with demanding games like The Legend of Zelda: Breath of the Wild capable of running for roughly three hours.
 The unit charges via USB Type-C. The Joy-Con controllers can last for 20 hours on a single charge.
 For comparison, Xbox One controllers can last up to 40 hours with a pair of AA batteries, or 30 hours with Microsoft’s rechargeable battery.